pcarbo/kyoto/README.md

 ####QTLs with and without a polygenic effect

-Here we compare genome-wide scans for a polygenic trait in the F2 and F34 cohorts using: (1) a linear regression model that includes the "polygenic effect" (with a covariance matrix that is intended to capture population structure); (2) a linear regression model that does not include the polygenic effect (the "basic linear regression").
+Here we compare genome-wide scans for a polygenic trait in the F2 and F34 cohorts using: (1) a linear regression model that does not include the polygenic effect (the "basic linear regression"); (2) a linear regression model that includes the "polygenic effect" (with a covariance matrix that is intended to capture population structure).
+Method #1 ignores unequal relatedness, and Method #2 attempts to correct for this.
+Method #1 is implemented in "scanone" from the R/qtl library, and Method #2 is implemented in "scanOne" from the QTLRel library.

 We start by assessing support for SNPs that explain variance in a behavioural trait.
 The trait is freezing after exposure to tones